Preparing for Success in Music Theory

 - Correctly state the number of beats in the measure and the value of the beat for any standard time signature.

-- Correctly identify the time signature that best corresponds to a given measure of notated rhythm.
+- Correctly identify the time signature that best corresponds to a given measure of a series of note durations.

 The ability to notate and identify: